BECAUSE SOUND MATTERS…..

 However, the next paragraph is less “esoteric”, more profound and “down to earth”, so you might enjoy that one more…

 NJZ-mallets must be strong and powerful, yet with excellent sound and response in pianissimo playing.
 They must react immediately to the smallest movement of my hand or fingers, and they must PROJECT clearly and strong through the orchestral forte in concertos.

 It also must be the ultimate mallet (well, this for sure, one must play ULTIMATUM1 with it::)) that can stand much “beating” and rough treatment without falling apart after a few SLAVIC EMOTIONAL ERUPTIONS.
 Understand?

 While some people might argue which is better: WOOD or RATTAN for the shafts; and offer the mallets in ONE preferred material only, I have all my models available on BOTH shafts.
-You can select and order them either on oversized wooden shafts, or on high quality RATTAN (also slightly thicker than most other rattan shafts, and a bit shorter than my wooden shafts).
+You can select and order them either on oversized wooden shafts, or on high quality RATTAN (also slightly thicker than most other rattan shafts)

 I produce both versions wood AND rattan.
 So every performer can select what he likes depending on his grip and taste.
 For example, I play only with WOOD when performing with four mallets and almost always with RATTAN when performing with TWO mallets.